-British media say crash suspect is Briton of Sudanese origin
+British police: crash suspect is Briton of Sudanese origin

-LONDON (AP) — British authorities said they are considering turning the area around Parliament into a pedestrian zone to prevent future vehicle attacks as police searched three properties for clues about the motivation of a man who plowed into cyclists and pedestrians.
+LONDON (AP) — British authorities said Wednesday they are considering turning the area around Parliament into a pedestrian zone to prevent future vehicle attacks as police searched three properties for clues about the motivation of a man who plowed a car into cyclists and pedestrians, injuring three.

-Local media on Wednesday identified the suspect as Salih Khater, a 29-year-old British citizen of Sudanese origin.
-Police searched the suspect’s apartment in Birmingham, as well as another property in the city and a third in Nottingham.
-A Facebook page for a man of the same name says he lives in Birmingham, works as a shop manager, and has studied at Sudan University of Science and Technology.
+Suspect Salih Khater, a 29-year-old British citizen of Sudanese origin, was arrested at the scene of Tuesday’s crash on suspicion of “the commission, preparation and instigation of acts of terrorism,” police said.

-British authorities do not name suspects until they are formally charged.
+British authorities do not name suspects until they are charged but media and neighbors said the arrested man was Khater.
+Police confirmed the suspect was a 29-year-old British man originally from Sudan.

-The incident was the second in less than 18 months in which a suspected terrorist used a vehicle to attack the heart of Britain’s government.
-Over the past two decades authorities have tightened security around Parliament with fences, crash barriers and armed police.
-Now the rise of vehicle attacks around the world is triggering calls for traffic to be barred from the area.

 Most Read Nation & World Stories